Phase transition on the fluctuation of the structure of random walk ranges: The fluctuations converge to 0 in dimension

 \item In the case that the above does not happen, it must be the case that eventually all $f(n2^{-K}) \le g(n,K) + \frac{1}{4} < g(n,K) + \frac{1}{2} $.
 (The latter condition will ensure that the contribution to the variance of the sum of the graph distance terms will be greater than the contribution of the cross terms.)
 Then, if we find an infinite sequence of $n$ such that $f(n)- f(n2^{-K}) \le \frac{1}{\log \log n}$ infinitely often, then we will be able to show for these $n$ that $\frac{X_n - \mathbb{E}[X_n]}{\sqrt{\mathrm{Var}(X_n)}}$ will go to $0$.

 \item Finally, we will show that there must be an infinite sequence of $n$ such that $f(n)- f(n2^{-K}) \le \frac{1}{\log \log n}$ infinitely often by contradiction.

 \end{itemize}

-We can now prove our main result \begin{thm} Let $X_n$ be a series of random variables that satisfies the assumptions of \ref{asmp:weaksmpheavy}.
+We can now prove our main result \begin{thm} Let $X_n$ be a series of random variables that satisfy the assumptions of \ref{asmp:weaksmpheavy}.
 We have that there exists a subsequence such that as $n\to \infty$,

 \end{thm}

 \begin{proof}

 \textit{Initial Estimates :} Recall that the function $f(n)$ is defined as $\mathrm{Var}(X_n) = \frac{n^2}{(\log n)^{f(n)}}$.
 Now, we start by performing the dyadic decomposition to $K$ levels.
 Thus, we have,